 Exporting in Angular Schedule component

-The Scheduler supports exporting all its appointments both to an Excel or ICS extension file at client-side.
-It offers different client-side methods to export its appointments in an Excel or ICal format file.
-Let’s look onto the ways on how to implement the exporting functionality in Scheduler.
+The Scheduler supports exporting appointments to Excel and ICS files on the client side.
+It offers client-side methods to export appointments in either Excel or iCal format.
+Explore how to implement exporting in the Scheduler.

 Excel Exporting